SilverJolteon/bin2dec/README.md

 ### Notes

-* This was made as a project for a C-Programming class and therefore is extremely basic
+* This was made as a project for a C-Programming class and therefore is extremely rough
+* Plans to fix screen flickering and also use the top screen instead of bottom
+* Plans to also increase max number of bits
 * You can download the latest release here: https://github.com/SilverJolteon/bin2dec/releases